Typometry (printing): 19th-century researchers

 In the early 19th century, two different issues of a French review called the Bulletin de la Société d’Encouragement pour l’Industrie Nationale contains articles about typometry.
 The first one, of 1808, refers to the research work of Mr. Periaux and Mr. Poterat, to produce typometric maps, to generate a viable alternative to engraved maps.
 The second article, of 1825, introduces the advancements made by Firmin Didot, son, in the technique of printing maps by using typographic means.

 The polychrome maps of France made by Didot were sold at the price of 1 franc and 50 cents, which was more affordable than the monochrome engraved maps of the time.
 Typometric maps, even with their inferior detail quality, were also considerably faster to produce than engraved maps.
 After Didot, and until 1832, printers Wegener the Young in Berlin and Georg Michael Bauerkeller (1805–1886) in Frankfurt am Main did some essays with the technique for producing maps, but without attaining much success.

-It was not until 1839 in Vienna that the Austrian geographer Franz Raffelsperger (1793–1861), having prefected his own printing methods without knowing the work of his predecessors, produced a typometric postal card of the Austrian Empire of unprecedented quality.
+It was not until 1839 in Vienna that the Austrian geographer Franz Raffelsperger (1793–1861), having perfected his own printing methods without knowing the work of his predecessors, produced a typometric postal card of the Austrian Empire of unprecedented quality.
 This postal card was rewarded with the golden medal at the industrial exhibition that took place that year in Vienna, and the next year he opened his own typometric press in that city.
 Raffelsperger produced moveable type characters that allowed him to print every possible feature in a map, including geographic and topographic features, mathematical and geometric symbols, architectural landmarks and even plants and animals.
 He also designed custom symbols for cities, forests and other elements, that he printed in five different text sizes and in several languages.
 He then combined these this typometric technique with polychromy, so he could print moveable type characters for each geographical feature of the map with their very own precise colour hue.
 The different available sizes of his printing components allowed him to print his maps in several sizes without losing quality, and that at a very reduced cost.

 After Raffelsperger, other European printers continued to experiment with typometry, and several examples were presented at the 1855 International Exhibition in Paris.
 However, with the advent of lithography, invented by Alois Senefelder in 1796, typometry was confronted with another method that was even better at reproducing detail and that allowed to print several solid colours at a low price, so it was progressively abandoned.